Causal Discovery via Quantile Partial Effect: Fisher Information from the QPE Perspective for Multivariate Causal Discovery

 \begin{restatable}{corollary}{fiineq} For each covariate $X_i$, if \cref{assum:vanishing} holds then

 if and only if $\mathbb{E}\left[(s_{X_i})^2\right]>\mathbb{E}\left[(s_{Y})^2\right]$. \end{restatable}

-This implies that if the marginal Fisher Information is sufficiently large, or the second moment of $\psi_{Y\mid\bm{X},i}$ is sufficiently large and the moments of the higher-order partial derivatives of $\psi_{Y\mid\bm{X},i}$ w.r.t. $y$ are sufficiently small, we can directly distinguish the effect variable by the magnitude of the Fisher Information.
-By introducing additional assumptions on the second-order partial derivative of $\psi_{Y\mid\bm{X},i}$ (i.e., HNM), we can isolate its second moment from the inequality:
+This implies that if the marginal Fisher Information is sufficiently large, or the second moment of $\psi_{Y\mid\bm{X},i}$ is sufficiently large and the moments of the higher-order partial derivatives of $\psi_{Y\mid\bm{X},i}$ w.r.t. $y$ are sufficiently small, we can directly distinguish the effect variable by the Fisher Information.